-It is RECOMMENDED that Masters use helmets that meet the FIS standards for all U.S. Ski & Snowboard GS, SG and DH competitions.
+It is REQUIRED that Masters use helmets that meet the FIS standards for FIS and U.S. Ski & Snowboard Masters Parallel, GS, SG and DH competitions.

 The helmet MUST bear a “CE” mark and conform to one or more of the following helmet standards: CEH.Din 1077, ASTM F2040, SNELL S98 or RS98.

 The race jury may exclude racers from competition for lack of appropriate helmet.

 - Helmets must cover the head and ears.

 - Helmets with spoilers or edges that stick out are not permitted.